fanwgwg/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-5a.
-The tag user wants to edit does not exist
+3b.
+The command user given is invalid

-> 5a1.
+> 3b1.
 AddressBook shows and error message <br>
-  Use case resumes at step 4

-7a.
-The command given by user is invalid

-> 7a1.
-AddressBook shows an error message <br>
-  Use case resumes at step 6
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements